Learn to Fly - Introduction

 The BHPA supports a country-wide network of Recreational Clubs and Registered Schools, and provides the infrastructure within which hang-gliding and paragliding in the United Kingdom thrive by training pilots through the BHPA Pilot Rating system.

 By Law, for hang-gliding and paragliding, you need to be over 14 years old to fly solo.
-Some BHPA schools will often set their own higher age limit, often around 16.
+Most BHPA schools will often set their own higher age limit, usually 16 years old.
 Under 18’s need written, signed parental consent to learn to fly.
-There is no real upper age limit provided you are reasonably fit, but if you suffer from any medical condition such as epilepsy, fainting, giddiness, high blood pressure, heart condition or diabetes you should ask your Doctor’s advice.
+There is no real upper age limit provided you are reasonably fit, as you will be climbing large hills throughout your training, but if you suffer from any medical condition such as epilepsy, fainting, giddiness, high blood pressure, heart condition or diabetes you should ask your Doctor’s advice before booking a course.

 The BHPA Pilot Rating Scheme